Modern slavery statement for the year ending 31 March 2027

 Shelter's structure

-Shelter, the National Campaign for Homeless People Limited is a charity which provides free advice, support and legal services to people facing homelessness and bad housing across both England and Scotland and campaign to achieve systemic changes needed to end homelessness and bad housing.
+Shelter, the National Campaign for Homeless People Limited is a charity which provides free advice, support and legal services to people facing homelessness and bad housing across both England and Scotland and campaigns to achieve changes needed to end homelessness and bad housing for good.

-We also operate numerous risk controls to protect employees and clients' personal information and to ensure that our systems and services are not used to perpetuate or facilitate crime, including modern slavery.
+We also operate numerous risk controls to protect employees, volunteers, and clients' personal information and to ensure that our systems and services are not used to perpetuate or facilitate crime, including modern slavery.
 We recognise that homelessness and modern slavery are often interlinked.
 People experiencing homelessness are extremely vulnerable to modern slavery, with criminals targeting them for exploitation.
-In fact, research by Project TILI – ‘Train, Identify, Learn, Intelligence' – a two-year project gathering evidence to understand the links between homelessness and modern slavery – found the most common living situations before a person was exploited in England, Wales or Northern Ireland were rough sleeping and sofa-surfing.
-Through Shelter combatting the housing crisis, we hope to have an impact on modern slavery.
+Research by Project TILI (Train, Identify, Learn, Intelligence) – a two-year project gathering evidence to understand the links between homelessness and modern slavery – found the most common living situations before a person was exploited in England, Wales or Northern Ireland were rough sleeping and sofa-surfing.
+Through combatting the housing emergency, we hope to have an impact on modern slavery.

-We have around 1257 employees and benefit from the time and dedication of 2100 volunteers and an additional 500 volunteers from our corporate partners across a year.
+We have c.
+1200 employees and benefit from the time and dedication of 1600 volunteers and an additional 1100 volunteers from our corporate partners across a year.
 The vast majority of our employees are employed directly by Shelter and are not of an employment status generally considered to be vulnerable to modern slavery.
 The organisation carries out appropriate pre-employment checks prior to commencement, and employees complete mandatory training to ensure they understand and comply with our values and policies.
 Appropriate references to modern slavery are incorporated into relevant aspects of our recruitment processes and training.
 Our employees earn at least the Living Wage Foundation Rate.

 Shelter's supply chain